yogurt-foundation/fx-motion/README.md

 you can `enable` or `disable` the `presets` or `modules` that you don't want to included in the build with **comment out** them to suite your need,

 - to customize presets, look for file `fx.scss`.
-- to customize modules, look for file `_presets.scss`.
+- to customize modules, look for file `_modules.scss`.
-- to customize effects, look for file `_modules.scss`.
+- to customize effects, look for file `_effects.scss`.

 ---